JavaAura/Wail_Boukhari_S3_B2_Formation/README.md

 ### Prerequisites

-- Java 17 or higher
+- Java 8 or higher
-- Maven 3.6 or higher
 - PostgreSQL (for production)

 ### Installation